unlock-protocol/docs/creators/plugins-and-integrations/mintgate.md

 ### **Unlock: Create a Lock**

 In the Unlock Creator Dashboard, create a Lock.
 After naming the Lock, and filling in the duration, quantity, and price fields, confirm the new lock.
+[See this section](https://docs.unlock-protocol.com/creators/deploying-lock) for nore details!

 ![](https://lh6.googleusercontent.com/lzoRqjw0febK0j13crm5Hlsu-2yde3KqJ5uW1NqvISeWC4LhFdDF7BD_ltyZ1MA5oBrG2g-xHl88p1Yx3FAONVQsTEp-EAIK-uaglpK3AHnJbYfVC9NdC4fS5540e5lwL1yPd26A)